bbi-lab/reference-architectures/app-deployment/aws/environments/aws/README.md

 The current version of this template does not use a KMS key with CloudTrail.
 To generate a key and apply it to CloudTrail, follow the documentation here: https://docs.aws.amazon.com/awscloudtrail/latest/userguide/encrypting-cloudtrail-log-files-with-aws-kms.html

-To match the naming conventions used in these templates, give the key an alias of `mavedb-cloudwatch-kms-key`.
+To match the naming conventions used in these templates, give the key an alias of `{project}-cloudwatch-kms-key`.

 ### Update default VPC security groups

 Three default VPC security groups are created, one for each VPC included in this stack.
 To remain consistent with AWS security best practices, these security groups should not default to allowing inbound and outbound traffic, so those rules should be deleted.

-Adding names (e.g. `mavedb-dev-vpc-default-sg`) to these security groups is also helpful.
+Adding names (e.g. `{project}-dev-vpc-default-sg`) to these security groups is also helpful.

 ---